Sebaristoteles/otree_in_one_docker/README.md

 TESTED ON A SERVER RUNNNIG UBUNTU 18.04

+**The following numerated steps ore required to get oTree running with your app.**
+Those steps without numeration are optional.

 ### 1. preparation
 1. copy all files from this repository into an empty directory of your choice
 	- e.g. if you have git installed, browse to your directory and: